Research Briefing 02

 Baseline

-The Ebbinghaus Forgetting Curve: Memory declines rapidly at first, then slows over time.
-Spaced repetitions "reset" the curve and slow the decay rate.
-Over 800 experiments confirm spaced repetition improves long-term retention by approximately 200%.
-This is why weekly classes fail—too much forgetting between sessions erases progress.
+The Ebbinghaus forgetting curve: memory declines rapidly at first, then slows.
+Spaced repetitions "reset" the curve and slow the decay.
+Over 800 experiments confirm spaced repetition improves long-term retention by roughly 200%.
+It's why weekly classes fail — too much forgetting between sessions erases the progress.

 Compressed Immersion